Alejogb1/job-board/blog-data/why-is-airflows-onfailurecallback-function-not-being-triggered-if-a-task-fails-but-the-dag-is-successful.md

 id: "why-is-airflows-onfailurecallback-function-not-being-triggered-if-a-task-fails-but-the-dag-is-successful"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I've seen this tripped up a fair number of folks over the years, and I've personally spent time debugging this exact scenario, so I understand the frustration it can cause.
 It's a nuanced issue stemming from how Airflow distinguishes between task failures and dag failures.

 The core reason why your `on_failure_callback` isn't firing when a task fails, but the dag reports as successful, lies in Airflow’s internal logic regarding task states and dag run states.
 A task failing doesn't automatically equate to the dag failing.
 Airflow essentially sees tasks as individual units of work within a larger workflow.
-A dag run only fails if there's a failure that Airflow considers "terminal" for the *entire* workflow.
+A dag run only fails if there's a failure that Airflow considers "terminal" for the _entire_ workflow.
 This distinction is crucial to understand.

 Consider this scenario: you have a dag with multiple tasks, some of which have retries enabled.
 If a task fails initially, it goes into a "failed" state, but because retries are configured, Airflow will try again.
 If the retries succeed, the task eventually becomes "success," even though it initially failed.
 The crucial part here is that the dag run itself continues onward.
-The `on_failure_callback` defined at the *dag* level is only triggered when there's a *dag* failure, not a transient *task* failure that is eventually resolved.
+The `on_failure_callback` defined at the _dag_ level is only triggered when there's a _dag_ failure, not a transient _task_ failure that is eventually resolved.

 To illustrate, imagine a dag that loads data into a database.
 The first task might be to extract data from an api, and the second is to load it.
 Let's say the extract task fails twice before successfully fetching the data.
 The dag completes successfully overall, even with those initial failures in the extract task.
 That initial failure will not trigger the `on_failure_callback` of the DAG since the DAG run is a success.

-Now, let's look at some specific examples to demonstrate this in action, including what *will* trigger the task level failure handling and how to work with it, and what triggers the dag level one.
+Now, let's look at some specific examples to demonstrate this in action, including what _will_ trigger the task level failure handling and how to work with it, and what triggers the dag level one.

 **Example 1: Task-Level Failure Handling Using a Decorator**